Eighteen Visions: Beginnings, Yesterday Is Time Killed and Until the Ink Runs Out (1995–2000)

 Their debut release, Lifeless was released on Life Sentence Records in 1997.
-Shortly after, Peters left the band to focus on playing with Throwdown (whom Schieppati had recently left), and Steve Parilla replaced him for the EP's tour.
-The first full-length album, Yesterday Is Time Killed was announced to be released on Cedargate Records (the label of Zac Phelps, who was at the time a temporary bassist in the band) in February 1999.
+Shortly after, Peters left the band to focus on playing with Throwdown (which Schieppati also played with), and Steve Parilla replaced him for the EP's tour.
+The first full-length album, Yesterday Is Time Killed was released by Cedargate Records (the label of Zac Phelps, who was at the time a temporary bassist in the band) in March 1999.
 The band was brought to the attention Trustkill Records, which was still in its early beginnings.
 The label released the No Time for Love 7-inch in October 1999.
 Keith Barney, Schieppati's bandmate in Throwdown, then joined the band to replace Parilla.
 Ten months after the 7-inch, their second full-length Until the Ink Runs Out was released.
 It became one of the label's best-selling albums, which led to a lot of the band's earlier material getting bought out and going out of print.

 In November 2000, it was announced that Eighteen Visions would be doing a split 7-inch vinyl with Poison the Well for Undecided Records.
 The split for Undecided Records was to feature a Metallica cover from each of the bands as part of the record label's Crush 'Em All series, which had already seen a split by Shai Hulud and BoySetsFire released as Volume 1 in March 2000.
 Poison the Well and Eighteen Visions were to be the third release in the series with a tentative release date for the summer of 2001.
 In January 2001, the Crush 'Em All series switched from 7-inch vinyl to compact discs.
 Due to complications with Trustkill Records the two bands were unable to recorded their songs and the split was shelved.
 Javier was asked to leave the band after touring for Until the Ink Runs Out, and was told he would be replaced by Mick Morris of the band xClearx.
 Javier played two remaining shows with the band and went on to tour for Poison the Well.